lukebhan/NeuralOperatorAdaptiveControl/README.md

 ## Demos

 ### Dataset and Models
-All precomputed datasets and models are available here [Google Drive](https://drive.google.com/drive/folders/1Flg3nC032Kg3ixXM0-mSYgmjIgVng6S6?usp=sharin://drive.google.com/drive/folders/1Flg3nC032Kg3ixXM0-mSYgmjIgVng6S6?usp=sharing)
+All precomputed datasets and models are available here [Google Drive](https://drive.google.com/drive/folders/16bztrIFXy700_37LBvdguyTOf8EP0MQy?usp=sharing)

-### Learning mapping $\beta, u(0, t) \mapsto \mathcal{K}$
+### Adaptive Control Simulations
-- Please see the jupyter-notebook `gainScheduling.ipynb`.
+- Please see the jupyter-notebook `adaptiveControl.ipynb`.
 All the datasets are available in the drive, but if one ones to make their own data, the generation code is commented out in the notebook.
 Likewise to compute one's own models, please comment out the `load_dict` in the notebook.
-The figures in the paper are computed with a high resolution $dt=0.00001$, but this may take some time on others comptuers.
-As such, the author recommends to use $dt=0.0001$ for exploring the algorithms and playing around and then uses a finer resolution when developing figures.

 ## Cite this work
 TODO